emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/modelCompAndChecks.md

 <p>

-BUT this also shows that no model produces no ‘clear’ winner (lower WAIC by \>SEs)
+BUT this also shows that no model is a ‘clear’ winner (lower WAIC by \> 3 SEs)
 <p>

-BUT ‘stickiness’ models consistently produce a better fit
+However, ‘stickiness’ models consistently produce a better fit
 </p>

 <details class="code-fold">